AbdelrhmanSror/VehiclesAPI/map-service/README.md

 run the class `MapsApplication`.

 ## Address
-This declares the Address class, primarily just made of the private variables address, city, state and zip.
+This declares the Address entity class , primarily just made of the private variables address, city, state and zip.
 Note that the latitude and longitude are not stored here - they come from the Vehicles API.
+It represents an entity in the database that stores the data of address in MySql database.

-## BoogleMapsApplication
+## MapsApplication
-This launches Boogle Maps as a Spring Boot application.
+This launches Maps service as a Spring Boot application.

 ## MapsController
 This is our actual REST controller for the application.
-This implements what a GET request will respond with - in our case, since it is a Mock of a WebService, we are just responding with a random address from the repository.
+This implements what a GET request will respond with - in our case, since it is a  WebService, we are just responding with a an address from the AddressService.

-## MockAddressRepository
+## AddressRepository
-Repositories normally provide some type of data persistence while the web service runs.
-In this case, this Mock is simply choosing a random address from the ADDRESSES array defined in the file.
+Repository provides CRUD operation through MySql database.